Technology Due Diligence in Private Equity: The Technical Debt No One Discloses

 This is the gap where most deals leak value.
 Not because diligence was absent, but because it was never designed to surface execution constraints.

-How Ideas2IT Underwrite Technical Truth
+How Ideas2IT Evaluates Technical Truth for PE Deal Teams

 Most diligence stops at surface artifacts: diagrams, SOC reports, product docs, roadmap decks.
 But technology due diligence is approached differently at Ideas2IT.